 Apple introduced the new Studio Display and Studio Display XDR in March 2026 – both ideal companions for the Mac Studio.
 Those interested in the differences can find all the details in our Studio Display vs. Studio Display XDR comparison.

-Several sources – including Bloomberg reporter Mark Gurman – expect the release in mid-2026.
-WWDC in June is considered the most likely timeframe.
-This would fit the historical pattern: Two of the three previous Mac Studio generations were unveiled in March, and one in June at WWDC.
-Since the March slot in 2026 was already occupied by the MacBook Air, MacBook Pro, and iPad Air, June remains the logical date.
+Originally, several sources – including Bloomberg reporter Mark Gurman – expected the release at WWDC in June 2026.
+WWDC would have been a logical time: Two of the three previous Mac Studio generations were unveiled in March, and one in June at WWDC.
+Since the March 2026 slot was already occupied by the MacBook Air, MacBook Pro, and iPad Air, June seemed the obvious next window.

 Price: Will the Mac Studio become more expensive?

 The current Mac Studio starts at €2,299 (M4 Max) or €4,599 (M3 Ultra).
 Apple traditionally keeps the prices of its Mac desktops stable.
-However, US tariffs on imported components could affect pricing.
-In a recent earnings call, Apple already hinted that supply chain costs could rise.
+However, US tariffs on imported components and rising memory chip prices could affect pricing.
+In a recent earnings call, Apple already hinted that supply chain costs could increase.

 Mac Studio: Who should wait?